-Total institutional building construction demand is projected to moderate to between \$4.6 billion and \$5.3 billion, from \$5.8 billion recorded in 2018.
-Coming off from a high base in 2018 on account of the award of several large public sector healthcare and community facilities, public sector institutional building construction demand is anticipated to moderate from \$4.5 billion to between \$3.0 billion and \$3.5 billion in 2019.
-On the other hand, private sector institutional building construction demand is likely to gain momentum and increase from \$1.3 billion in 2018 to between \$1.6 billion and \$1.8 billion in 2019.
+Likewise, total institutional building construction demand is projected to moderate to between \$4.2 billion and \$5.4 billion in 2020, from \$6.4 billion recorded in 2019.
+Following the award of several sizeable public sector educational and healthcare facilities, public sector institutional building construction demand is anticipated to moderate from \$4.9 billion in 2019 to between \$2.8 billion and \$3.6 billion in 2020.
+On the other hand, private sector institutional building construction demand is likely to be between \$1.5 billion and \$1.8 billion in 2020, a level comparable with the \$1.5 billion last year.